Lillo-S-p-a/ReinforceStrategyCreatorV2/.ruru/sessions/SESSION-BenchmarkCalculationVerification-2505181215/session_log.md

 1. `TASK-FEATUREENG-20250519-100000.md`: Feature Engineering Framework - Assigned to dev-python
 2. `TASK-FEATUREENG-20250519-100100.md`: Trend Analysis Features Implementation - Assigned to data-specialist These files will be used to start the first implementation session for the model improvement project.
+[2025-05-18 17:42] Created and pushed a structured git commit with all changes to remote repository.
+The commit includes benchmark calculation fixes, verification scripts, model improvement planning documentation, and MDTM task structure for implementation.